Cross-Lab-Project/presentations/GeCon_2023_Keynote/CrossLab_GeCon2023.md

 Auditorium's background
 ----------------------------------------------

+- [ ] Who uses remote laboratory installations for teaching?
-- [ ] Who of you has already implemented a remote laboratory?
+- [ ] Who of you has already implemented an individual remote laboratory?

 - [ ] Who uses OER materials in his teaching?
 - [ ] Who provides OER materials for others?